 Given that a cat needs two X-chromosomes in order to have a calico coat, how can one out of three thousand calico cats be male?

 A male cat can have tri-colored fur if he inherits an extra X-chromosome, making his genetic makeup XXY as opposed to XY.
 This cat is almost always male, despite the extra X-chromosome.

 If you spot a male calico, it’s highly likely that this cat is sterile, or unable to reproduce.
 Out of the 1 in 3,000 calicoes that is male, only 1 in 1,000 of those is actually virile.

 Breeders still tend to shy away from these fertile male calicoes, as there are potential health issues that can arise in their offspring due to the extra chromosome.

+Do you have a calico cat at home?
 Have you ever met a male calico, the unicorn of cats?
 Let us know in the comments below!